 36. Chameleons don’t have ears

 This doesn’t mean they are deaf though.
 Although they have no ear openings they can detect sounds at frequencies between 200 and 600 Hz.

 I used to call my chameleon, not that he ever paid much attention but he did certainly look my way at times or on the odd occasion he had his eyes shut not long before bed he’d open them again if he heard my voice.

 As humans, we require social interaction, without it we suffer from loneliness and health problems both physical and mental.
 The opposite is true for chameleons.

 They would much rather be left alone and are in highly stressed when too near other creatures.
 They only come into contact with other chameleons when one encroaches on another’s territory or when trying to mate.
 Most other creatures are viewed with suspicion by chameleons, including you.

 As chameleons are so solitary they really don’t tolerate another chameleon getting too close.
 When this happens a chameleon will fiercely defend its territory which could be one branch in a tree, several branches or an area of desert.
 Check out this video for how fierce they can be and how pretty their colors are when they get angry!

 39. Chameleons get angry when they look in the mirror

-Obviously chameleon’s brains are not the same as ours so they, like nearly all animals, mistake their reflection for another rival chameleon.
-When this happens they fight their reflection in the same way as the video above.
+Obviously, chameleon’s brains are not the same as ours so they, like nearly all animals, mistake their reflection for another rival chameleon.
+When this happens they fight their reflection in the same way as the video below.

 40. Chameleons have no defenses